-LOOKOUT Centres are an additional resource to support schools, Child Protection Practitioners and case workers to meet their obligations under the Out-Of-Home Care Education Commitment.
+LOOKOUT centres are an additional resource to support schools, child protection practitioners and case workers to meet their obligations under the out-of-home care education commitment and to improve educational outcomes for children and young people living in out of home care.

 LOOKOUT Centre staff provide advice and support in all aspects of a student’s education to: